 He never wanted to put anyone out and always thanked them profusely for their help.

-From today on, there will be a tremendous void in our lives and, of course, on the radio.
+From today on, there will be a tremendous void in our lives and of course on the radio.

-Rush loved our miraculous country beyond measure.
+Rush loved our miraculous country beyond measure, an unwavering patriot.

 He loved our United States military, our flag, our Constitution, our founding fathers.